Discrimination, Sexual Harassment, and Sexual Misconduct Prevention

 WSU is committed to being an institution that demonstrates trust and respect for all persons and cultivates individual and institutional integrity in all that we do.
 To this end, the resources below are intended to assist all members of the University community in the understanding and prevention of sexual harassment and discrimination.

 New Employees and Graduate Students: Training accounts are activated each Friday morning.
 As a new employee or graduate student, your personal training account will typically be activated the first Friday following your appointment start date (special circumstances sometimes require an additional week).

 Mandatory Online Training Course

-Discrimination and Sexual Harassment Prevention - Online Overview (click title to launch)
+Discrimination, Sexual Harassment, and Sexual Misconduct Prevention – Online Overview (click title to launch)

 The goal of this training is to assist WSU in maintaining a safe and respectful working and learning environment.
 It describes different types of discrimination and harassment, including prohibited personal behaviors, identifies key WSU Executive Policies addressing these topics, and provides links to specific offices and resources available to help in cases of alleged discrimination and harassment.
 Employee and supervisor responsibilities when misconduct is reported or observed are highlighted.